webfx-demos/.github/profile/README.md

 </div>

-## All demos
+## Additional demos

-This table lists all WebFX demos (featured demos + a few additional demos) with their links to the source code.
-You can check out their repositories, and rebuild each platform on your local machine (instructions given in the [documentation](https://docs.webfx.dev/#_building_your_application)).
+This table lists all WebFX demos (featured demos + a few additional demos) with links to their source code.
+Demos with a ⭐ are single source file demos, so you can just browse the Java file.
+For all demos, you can also check out the repository, and rebuild each platform runtime on your local machine (instructions given in the [documentation](https://docs.webfx.dev/#_building_your_application)).
+These repositories also contain a GitHub workflow to build all clients for all platforms.

 <div align="center">